Icaruspooky/CamPlanner/README.md

 # CamPlanner
-An application to organize your camp
+An application to organize your camping trip!